bryanj408/listApp/README.md

 ## Things to Improve

 When implementing `sortable()` on mobile, the `crossOut()` feature will no longer work after the second list item has been added.
 I believe this has to do with a conflict between the timing of the two.
-I have played with setting a timeout with a d\elay on `sortable()`, as well as enabling and disabling `sortable()` when the user tried to cross out an item.
+I have played with setting a timeout with a delay on `sortable()`, as well as enabling and disabling `sortable()` when the user tried to cross out an item.
 I will continue to try to find a fix for this feature.
+This is the reason there are multiple recent commits, as I am testing this particular feature on mobile.